maelstrom-software/maelstrom/doc/book/head/src/pytest/config.md

 the `--pyargs` flag.

 ## `extra-pytest-args`

+This allows passing of arbitrary command-line arguments to pytest when collecting tests and running a test.
+These arguments are added in to both `extra-pytest-collect-args` and `extra-pytest-test-args` at the beginning.
+See those individual configuration values for details.

+## `extra-pytest-collect-args`

+This allows passing of arbitrary command-line arguments to pytest when collecting tests.
+See `pytest --help` for what arguments are accepted normally.
+Since these arguments are passed directly and not interpreted, this can be used to interact with arbitrary pytest plugins.

+These arguments are added after `--co` and `--pyargs`.

+## `extra-pytest-test-args`

 This allows passing of arbitrary command-line arguments to pytest when running a test.
 See `pytest --help` for what arguments are accepted normally.
 Since these arguments are passed directly and not